Zalzala Koh: Formation

 Zalzala Koh may have been a mud volcano, located in the Arabian Sea offshore of Gwadar in Balochistan, Pakistan.
 It rose out of the water during a 7.7-magnitude earthquake that struck the same province on 24 September 2013.

 Ali Rashid Tabriz, the head of Pakistan's National Institute of Oceanography, said that the surfacing of the island had been caused by an emission of methane gas on the seabed.

 Location

-The island was visible from Pakistan's coastline and was about 2 km from the shore, with a height of 15 to 20 m, a length of 175.7 m, width of 160.9 m, and a surface of 22.726 m2 (measured from satellite Pleiades).
+The island was visible from Pakistan's coastline and was about 2 km from the shore overlooking the Hingol area.
+The island had a height of 15 to 20 m, a length of 175.7 m, width of 160.9 m, and a surface of 22.726 m2 (measured from satellite Pleiades).
 These figures were debated, however.

 Ecology

 While the surface was lifeless, the seas around the island became a haven for fish and other life forms (including the coral Acabaria delicata), which boosted the local fishing industry.